Edward P. Roski Jr

 Outside of his civic and professional endeavors, Ed’s great love is adventure travel.
 A member of the famed Explorers Club, he has climbed to Base Camp at Mt.
 Everest, K2, and Mt.
 Kilimanjaro, ridden his bike across Mongolia, Russia, and Burma, made several deep-water dives throughout New Guinea, and descended in a Russian submersible to the wreck of the Titanic, 2.5 miles beneath the ocean’s surface.

 Born in Oklahoma and raised in Southern California, Ed graduated from the University of Southern California in 1962 with a Bachelor of Science degree in Finance and Real Estate.
 He served as an officer in the United States Marine Corps from 1962 to 1966 where he was decorated for bravery with two Purple Hearts.
-He now resides in Los Angeles with his wife Gayle Garner Roski, with whom he has three children and eight grandchildren.
+He now resides in Los Angeles.
+He has three children and eight grandchildren.